Blacktown Hospital: Services

 It operates a 24-hour emergency department and a full Intensive Care Unit and CCU.
 It also has 24-hour medical imaging and pathology services on site.

-The hospital is a teaching hospital of the Western Sydney University's Blacktown–Mount Druitt Clinical School and University of Sydney's Western Clinical School.
+The hospital is a teaching hospital of the Western Sydney University's Blacktown/Mount Druitt Clinical School.
+Other affiliated universities include the University of Wollongong, University of Technology Sydney, Notre Dame University, Australian Catholic University and University of Sydney.

 The hospital also includes Bungarribee House, a psychiatric unit that, along with Cumberland Hospital provides mental health services to Western Sydney.
 The hospital's sub–acute mental health care facility, called the Melaleuca Unit, opened in 2014.

 History

 In September 1956, a public meeting was held to discuss the need for a hospital in the town.
 Following petitions to the State Health Department for a facility, tenders were called for the £1.5 million hospital in July 1961.
 The foundation stone was laid on 19 May 1963.

 The original Blacktown District Hospital building was completed in January 1965 and "commenced rendering its service to the public on the 28th April, 1965".
 It was officially opened on 28 April 1965 by then NSW Health Minister Billy Sheahan.
 This building has since been demolished, but was located on the site of the current Building C (Clinical Services Building, 2016).

 The original district hospital building was considered unique for its innovative design which included "Spanish style courtyards", high tech catering equipment and the only "single-storey, double corridor hospital in the world".
 It had a capacity of 152 beds.

 Nurses were given strict dress code instructions before the opening, including no eye make-up and wearing a distinct shade of lipstick.
 Matron Erella Macaulay was made the first director of nursing after opening the first nursing school in Blacktown in 1964.
 In its first year, nurses helped deliver 500 babies.

 The first executive officers included J.G.S Moffat (first Chairman of the Board of Directors), Anthony P. Suleau (first Chief Executive Officer), and Erella F. Macaulay (Matron).

 A modern kiosk, medical superintendent's quarters and resident medical officers' quarters were added in 1965.